icicle-lang/icicle/README.md

 Data processing in Ivory (and similar data stores) is heavily parallelized.
-This places restrictions on how data is processed and how expressions can relate to each other - in most cases these restrictions are simplifying to the desigin of icicle.
+This places restrictions on how data is processed and how expressions can relate to each other - in most cases these restrictions are simplifying to the design of icicle.

 The basic invariants are: